 After co-founding the gadget retailer firebox.com, Michael launched Mind Candy.
 He serves as both CEO and Creative Director of the games developer, which has achieved a transmedia hit with Moshi Monsters (65 million users worldwide).
 Michael was recently voted No.5 in WIRED Magazine's Digital Power List.

-Hal is unashamedly suburban, teetering on the edge of a mid-life crisis.
-According to The Scotsman, 'he takes the personal and the ridiculous, and whizzes them into a delicious comedy smoothie that's sweet with a hint of sharpness.'
-TV stand-up credits include Michael McIntyre's Comedy Roadshow, The Omid Djalili Show and John Bishop's Only Joking.
+Hal is unashamedly suburban, teetering on the edge of mid-life crisis.
+According to one critic, 'he takes the personal and the ridiculous, then whizzes them into a delicious comedy smoothie.'
+After his appearance on the Royal Variety bill, 2014 sees Hal guesting on Mock The Week and Live At The Apollo.

 Andrew Strauss is one of only three England cricket captains to lead his side to Ashes victory both home and away.
 He devised a plan to achieve world No.1 ranking within five years; working closely with Andy Flower, the objective was met in half the time - and Strauss earned a reputation for gritty and intelligent leadership.
-He talks about how to create and share a vision, build trust and encourage change - even in the face of intense pressure and public scrutiny.
+He talks about how to create and share a vision, build trust and encourage change.
+He might also reveal what happened in the latest Ashes.

 Since winning the Chortle Newcomer and BBC New Comedy Award, Joe has starred on 8 Out Of 10 Cats and Show & Tell.
 Championed by a Times critic as a 'rising talent with a confident, relaxed charm,' the one-time graphic designer pokes fun at middle class anxieties and the eccentricities of modern life.